ietf-tools/.github/CONTRIBUTING.md

 ### From your editor / GUI tool

-It's generally easier to use either your editor (assuming it has git capabilities) or using a git GUI tool.
+It's generally easier to use either your editor (assuming it has git capabilities) or to use a git GUI tool.
 This ensures you're not missing any new untracked files.
 Select the changes / new files you wish to include in the commit, enter a meaningful short description of the change (see [Git Commit Messages](#git-commit-messages) section) and create a commit.

 ### From the command line